-6252 W 6:00PM-8:50PM P.Geer C-1
+Colusa County 1583 W 6:00PM-8:50PM P.Geer C-1

 Development of analytical reading and the writing of college-level essays, including critical analysis, rhetorical forms, and college research.
-Prerequisite: Satisfactory score on Placement Examination and appropriate skills and knowledge or a grade of "C" or better in ENGL 51 or 51L.
-(L)
+Prerequisite: Satisfactory score on Placement Examination and appropriate skills and knowledge or a grade of "C" or better in ENGL 51 or (Second in a series of four courses).
+51L.(L)

-6214 MW 12:30PM-2:20PM L.Geren C-2
+Colusa County 6214 TTH 4:00PM-5:50PM M.Gunby C-2